Lactobacillus

 - Lactobacillus crispatus: dominant species in healthy vaginal microbiome, used in probiotics for bacterial vaginosis recurrence.

-- Lactobacillus casei Shirota (Yakult): immunomodulation and bowel regularity in older adults.
+- Lactobacillus casei Shirota (Yakult): improved NK cell activity in older adults in a controlled trial.

 Lactobacillus in food